eavdmeer/noarch-sqlite3/README.md

 > Caveat: if you use an older version, **all columns will be returned as strings by default.** Please look at the `autoConvert` [option](#options) to change that behavior

+## Features

+This module allows you to interact with the `sqlite3` binary installed on your system to access SQLite databases.
+It is 100% JavaScript.
+This will entirely elaviate binary dependencies such as for the [sqlite3] and [better-sqlite] modules.

 > Caveat: Beware that, unlike with [sqlite3], you do **not** have a connection to the database by creating a `Database` object!
 Transactions **must** be run in a single `run()` or `exec()` command!
 Every query you run will be automatically preceded by `PRAGMA` commands to set busy timeout and enable foreign keys.

-## Features

-This module allows you to interact with the `sqlite3` binary installed on your system to access SQLite databases.
-It is 100% JavaScript.
-This will entirely elaviate binary dependencies such as for the [sqlite3] and [better-sqlite](https://www.npmjs.com/package/better-sqlite3) modules.

 ## Install